benjif/rakubyexample/README.md

 See it in action [here](https://ijneb.github.io/p6byexample/).

+## Why?

+Several other languages that I've encountered offer a variation of the "\* by example" scheme.
+They offer short-and-sweet examples to get users started.
+This is something that I find the [official examples page](http://examples.perl6.org/) not to do well.

 ## Contributing

 To contribute, fork this repository and add any examples to the `examples` folder.
 Then, generate the HTML and CSS.